Kera24/My_COL/README.md

 ## Checkout List

-* Checkout list shows the
+* Checkout list shows
-1. Quantitya and list of the order item
+1. Quantity and list of the order item
 2. Total Price of the order to be paid

 # Requirements to run the app